BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Champion Stone Skipper** `ACTIVE`

 Baldo may re-roll failed To Hit Rolls when throwing stones.
 Additionally, if Baldo rolls a natural 6 when rolling To Hit, do not take any In The Way Tests and do not roll To Wound.
-Baldo's target automatically suffers a Wound.
+Baldo's target automatically suffers a Wound

 - **Master of Traps** `PASSIVE`